Nothing But the Ruth!

 Beat Back Procrastination

 Procrastination is a beast we all battle.
 Some days it feels like you’d rather do anything else but get work done.
 But you can’t get away with that all the time.
 And sometimes the work just has to get completed posthaste, no matter what.
-So for this week’s Friday Five, here are my personal five favorite tips for knocking out procrastination and just getting stuff done!
+Here are my personal five favorite tips for knocking out procrastination and just getting stuff done!

 - The Pomodoro technique.
 This is a simple technique that many people I know swear by.
 It is essentially the opposite of multitasking.
 You set a timer for 25 minutes and work on one single task until the timer goes off.
 Eliminate all distractions for that time—close your office door and turn off the ringer on your phone and all other aural notifications.
 You may not finish the task in 25 minutes, but you may be surprised by how much you can get done in a short period when you’re not distracted.